okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Forgot Password with Call Factor

 Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a Voice Call with OTP (challenge) to the user's phone.
-This operation will transition the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for user to [verify the OTP](#verify-call-recovery-factor).
+This operation transitions the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for user to [verify the OTP](#verify-call-recovery-factor).

-Note:
+**Notes:**

-* Primary authentication of a user's recovery credential (e.g email or SMS or Voice Call) hasn't yet completed.
+* Primary authentication of a user's recovery credential (for example: email or SMS or Voice Call) hasn't yet completed.
 * Okta won't publish additional metadata about the user until primary authentication has successfully completed.
 * Voice Call recovery factor must be enabled via the user's assigned password policy to use this operation.